yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2024-01-27-istio-hands-on-pt4.md

 JWT is often used where a user is issued a token upon successful login.
 This token is then sent with subsequent requests, allowing the server to validate the user's identity witout needing to reauthenticate with every request.
 JWTs are stateless and enable the creation of secure and scalable authentication systems.

 ## Authorization {#authorization}
-authorization in Istio provides a flexible approach to access control for inbound traffic. we can control which service can reach which service, which is referred to as east-west traffic using authorization configuration.
+Authorization in Istio provides a flexible approach to access control for inbound traffic.
+We can control which service can reach which service, which is referred to as east-west traffic using authorization configuration.
 Authorization policies provide 3 actions `CUSTOM`, `ALLOW`, `DENY`. we can also manage that the application can only use only `GET`, `UPDAGE`, `POST` or `DELETE` calls

 Step 1: At first, we would like to deny that any application can access our microservices.